luizaandradeti/kubernetes-redis-java/readme.md

 ### TO DO - Deploy in Azure Kubernetes

-The Kubernetes part will still be done in these days, after this commit.😴
+The Kubernetes part will still be done in these days, after this commit.  😴